Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

+\item \emph{Conditional gradient methods}.
 Consider an objective function $F^{(1)}$ to be minimized over a closed convex set $Q$, whose indicator function is $F^{(2)}$.
-Conditional gradient methods for this problem also fit the FSLFOM model.
+CGMs for this problem also fit the FSLFOM model.
 Indeed, their iterations take the following form (given a starting point $z_0$):

 with coefficient $\lambda_i\in[0,1]$ chosen beforehand.
-Using first-order necessary and sufficient optimality conditions on the intermediate optimization problem, we obtain that $y_i$ can be defined by the following equation
+Using first-order necessary and sufficient optimality conditions on the intermediate optimization problem, we obtain that $y_i$ can be defined by the following equation:

-This algorithm can also clearly be written as a FSLFOM ; one only needs to merge the two sequences of iterates $y_i$ and $z_i$ into a single sequence, defining for example the iterates using $x_{2i}=z_i$ and $x_{2i+1}=y_i$ for every $i=0,1,\hdots$
+This algorithm can also clearly be written as an FSLFOM; one only needs to merge the two sequences of iterates $y_i$ and $z_i$ into a single sequence, defining for example the iterates using $x_{2i}=z_i$ and $x_{2i+1}=y_i$ for every $i=0,1,\hdots$